If you have additional questions that aren’t answered on our website, please contact us.

 What kind of help can I get with living expenses?

 We know that you’re considering adoption because you need help.
 We do the best we can to connect you with local community resources.
 If we do assist with living expenses, the payment goes directly to the payee.

 Will you help me tell others about my adoption plan?

 It can be hard to tell people about your adoption plan.
-Your caseworker will help you work through the decision process, and once you are ready to share your decision with others, she can help you tell them.
+Your advocate will help you work through the decision process, and once you are ready to share your decision with others, she can help you tell them.
 She can be there with you to answer questions and be an advocate for you when others are not providing support.

 Will you still be here for me if I decide to keep my baby?

 We will do the best we can to support you through your journey, whether it involves adoption or not.
 If you decide to parent your child, we help you connect with local community resources to best prepare you for that responsibility.